-Maybe you have used a fishing guide, and perhaps you haven’t.
+Maybe you have done guided bass fishing in Florida, and perhaps you haven’t.
 Perhaps you are a seasoned angler, or maybe you fish only fish once a year.
 A guided fishing trip from a good bass guide is the typical equalizer to get you hooked.

-No matter your experience level, you can not be the best everywhere, or can you always be prepared with your equipment needed for a day fishing on a body of water you have never fished.
+No matter your experience level, you can not be the best everywhere or always be prepared with the equipment needed for a day fishing on a body of water you have never fished.

 A guided trip allows the casual angler to experience a great fishing experience with little to no knowledge of the sport.
 You don’t need to know how to cast, tie knots, or even what baits to use.
 With so many different fish species in Florida, how would you target them and know all the seasons?